-At TEGNA, we continue to empower the people we serve by delivering highly relevant, useful and smart content, when and how people need it, to make the best decisions possible - always focusing on delivering value to our shareholders.
-As always, our foundation remains our long-standing commitment to provide outstanding journalism across our TEGNA Media stations that better serves our communities.
+At TEGNA, we continue to deliver highly relevant content and information to consumers across all platforms.
+As always, our foundation remains our long-standing commitment to provide outstanding journalism across our stations to serve the greater good of our communities.

-We are proud of the successful efforts made by our more than 10,000 employees in driving TEGNA's continuing transformation, finding new ways to engage audiences in today's multi-platform environment and enhancing our alignment with the evolving needs of consumers, advertisers and marketers.
+We are proud of the successful efforts made by our approximately 5,300 employees in driving TEGNA's continuing transformation, finding new ways to engage audiences in today's multi-platform environment and enhancing our alignment with the evolving needs of consumers, advertisers and marketers.